mingchungx/mingchungx/README.md

 I'm a computer science student at uwaterloo. i enjoy building cool tech and travelling 👍

-i also maintain the [SwiftNLP](https://git.uwaterloo.ca/jrwallace/swiftnlp) package!
+here is my wonderful collection of some of my fun projects. i also maintain the [SwiftNLP](https://git.uwaterloo.ca/jrwallace/swiftnlp) package!